-Treatment systems covered by this Guideline include those capable of treating domestic wastewater with a daily flow of up to 5,000L/day.
+OWMS covered by this Guideline include those capable of treating domestic wastewater with a daily flow of up to 5,000L/day.

-Any system capable of servicing greater than 5,000L/day is considered a commercial treatment system.
-Commercial treatment systems are not covered in this Guideline and should be designed by a suitably qualified and experienced wastewater consultant due to the higher level of investigation required.
+Any system capable of servicing greater than 5,000L/day is considered a commercial OWMS.
+Commercial OWMS are not covered in this Guideline and should be designed by a suitably qualified and experienced wastewater consultant due to the higher level of investigation required.
+See "Non-Accredited SMF" in Section 3.3.1 for further information.

-Figure 5-2: Waste Streams of Domestic Wastewater
+Figure 5-2.
+Waste streams of domestic wastewater